 Chobe National Park, Botswana

-Home to one of the largest populations of elephants, Chobe National Park should be at the top of the list of anyone who wants to see elephants in the wild.
+Home to one of the largest populations of elephants, Chobe National Park should be at the top of the list for anyone who wants to see elephants in the wild.

 Chobe National Park is located in the North-west part of Botswana and is the third largest national park within the country.
 It has 12,000 square kilometres and its location next to the Chobe River makes for a perfect safari setting.